-In serious matters such as allegations of professional misconduct or competency, parents should approach a member of the Senior Management Team [SMT] and, on matters of competency, provide a detailed written account of the complaint.
-On the issue of misconduct, if it is a matter of child protection when dealing with allegations of abuse against teachers and other staff, then the nationally recognised guidelines set out in 'Keeping Children Safe in Education September 2021' will be followed.
-All such matters will be kept confidential or on a 'need to know' basis unless it is necessary to launch a formal investigation within the school.
-Any such complaint would be referred by the Headmistress to the Local Multi Agency Safeguarding Hub [In East Sussex this is accessed via the Single Point of Access (SPOA)] In the first instance the Headmistress will consult the Local Authority Designated Officer (LADO) for advice.
+- In serious matters such as allegations of professional misconduct or competency, parents should approach a member of the Senior Management Team [SMT] and, on matters of competency, provide a detailed written account of the complaint - In cases of child protection and when dealing with allegations of abuse against teachers and other staff, then the nationally recognised guidelines set out in 'Keeping Children Safe in Education September 2022' will be followed.
+Any such complaint would be referred by the Headmistress to the Local Multi Agency Safeguarding Hub [In East Sussex this is accessed via the Single Point of Access (SPOA).]
+In the first instance the Headmistress will consult the Local Authority Designated Officer (LADO) for advice.
 The Local Authority would decide what form any investigation should take and whether the school or outside agencies, including the police, should be involved.
-The Governors of the School would be kept informed, and may be involved, depending on the outcome of the investigation.
+The Governors of the School would be kept informed and may be involved, depending on the outcome of the investigation.
 Such issues are covered in the Disciplinary Policy, which deals with staff disciplinary matters.
-[In the event of there being an unresolved complaint against a member of the Senior Management Team or the Headmistress, this matter should be taken directly to the Chair of Governors who will convene the independent panel as specified in this document.
+[In the event of there being an unresolved complaint against the Headmistress, this matter should be taken directly to the Chair of Governors who will convene the independent panel as specified in this document]